woocommerce/action-scheduler/docs/api.md

 As mentioned in the [Usage - Load Order](usage.md#load-order) section, Action Scheduler will initialize itself on the `'init'` hook with priority `1`.
 While API functions are loaded prior to this and can be called, they should not be called until after `'init'` with priority `1`, because each component, like the data store, has not yet been initialized.

 Do not use Action Scheduler API functions prior to `'init'` hook with priority `1`.
 Doing so could lead to unexpected results, like data being stored in the incorrect location.
+To make this easier:

-Action Scheduler provides `Action_Scheduler::is_initialized()` for use in hooks to confirm that the data stores have been initialized.
+- Action Scheduler provides `Action_Scheduler::is_initialized()` for use in hooks to confirm that the data stores have been initialized.
+- It also provides the `'action_scheduler_init'` action hook.
+It is safe to call API functions during or after this event has fired (tip: you can take advantage of WordPress's [did_action()](https://developer.wordpress.org/reference/functions/did_action/) function to check this).

 ## Function Reference / `as_enqueue_async_action()`